Update your will

-You should review your will every 5 years and after any major change in your life, eg:
+You should review your will every 5 years and after any major change in your life, for example:

 - getting separated or divorced